tijmz/teaching-matters/suspected-plagiarism.md

 This is always a serious offense.

 ## Submitting a case to the Examinations Board
-Please contact the Examinations Board of *Brain and Cognitive Sciences* and submit the following
+Please contact the Examinations Board of *Brain and Cognitive Sciences* [via this link](https://uvasocialsciences.qualtrics.com/SE/?SID=SV_2gziTBzCLVDMWfr) and submit the following

 * Your name
 * The name, UvA ID and email address of the respective students